Milton Keynes Council Privacy Statement

 Asking for information we may hold about you

 The Data Protection Act gives you or your representative the right to see most records processed by or on behalf of the Council containing personal information about you.
 You will be required to provide proof of identity.
-There are exceptions to this such as mental health records and records involving social care services where additional legislation to limits access to personal data exists.
+There are exceptions to this such as mental health records and records involving social care services where additional legislation limits access to personal data exists.

 If you provide information in confidence about another individual your personal details will not be disclosed unless the Council obtains your permission.
 There are exceptions to this such as court orders and protection of the public.